RevEng/obsidian-assistant/README.md

 ## Features

 - Side-panel that provides chat with an LLM
-- Support for multiple LLM services (currently just Ollama)
+- Support for multiple LLM services (Ollama and OpenAI API-compatible services)
-- Vector search of chunks using embedding models from Ollama
+- Vector search of chunks using embedding models from Ollama or OpenAI API-compatible services
 - Configuration options:
-  - LLM service selection (currently just Ollama)
+  - LLM service selection (Ollama or OpenAI API-compatible)
   - LLM model selection
   - LLM service URL
+  - LLM API key (for OpenAI API-compatible services)
   - LLM system prompt (optional; default is to use the API's default system prompt)
-  - Vector search settings (embedding model, toggle on/off)
+  - Vector search settings:
+    - Toggle on/off
+    - Embedding service selection (Ollama or OpenAI API-compatible)
+    - Embedding model selection
+    - Embedding API key (for OpenAI API-compatible services)
   - Document chunking settings (chunk size, overlap)
 - Responsive design that works well on desktop and mobile

 ## Requirements

 - Obsidian version 1.8 or later
-- LLM service (currently supports Ollama)
+- One of the following LLM services:
+  - Ollama (local, free)
+  - OpenAI API or compatible service (requires API key)
 - Node.js version 22.17.0 or later (for development only)

 ## Installation